 I make this chutney in 2 or 3 ways.
 This way is just one of them.
 Actually this s technically a Thuvayal or Thugayal as the tamilians back home call it.
 There s a lot of difference between chutney and thugayal.While a chutney s traditionally served with idlies, dosa or upma, the thugayals are made with some vegetable and are eaten along side rice.Or some people, i call them the thugayal devotees mix them with the rice itself and devour it like there s no tomorrow.
 I m proud to say i m one of those.
 These thugayals are a God send when you are short on veggies or when you really dont have the mood to whip up pot after pot of rasam and sambhar and curry.
 Its a terrific God send when you are just back from a tiresome day punctuated with an arm load of shopping and eating too much road side food.
 Try this with a cup of hot rice and generous spoonfuls of ghee and you wont be disappointed.

 ( You can add more coconut if you desire.You can even substitute the green chilies with dry red chilies.
-Saute all the ingredients separately.Use the stalks of the coriander leaves too for a nice flavor.In case you dont have tamarind, then add about 2 tsp of tamarind paste that you get ready made.)
+Saute all the ingredients separately.Use the stalks of the coriander leaves too for a nice flavor.In case you dont have tamarind, then add about 2 teaspoon of tamarind paste that you get ready made.)

 Tender ridge gourd 1 large one peeled and cubed